-I always believed I was going to be a writer.
+I always wanted to be a writer.

 First it was reading.
 I adored looking at picture books, even before I could walk or talk.
-The children's room in the neighborhood library in my home town of Providence, Rhode Island, was a wondrous place for me.
+The children's room in the neighborhood library in my hometown of Providence, Rhode Island, was a wondrous place for me.
 When I learned to read the wiggly black marks in colorful picture books, it was a revelation.
 I began to read all the time--especially children's biographies of girls who became famous.

 I began writing as a schoolgirl, almost always about what had really happened rather than what I imagined happening.
 In high school I began keeping a writer's notebook in a creative writing class.
 It led in college to begin a personal journal, which has continued more or less until now, when it has again become mostly a writer's notebook.